numencode/docs/installation.md

 #### Apache

-Laravel includes a `public/.htaccess` file that is used to provide URLs without the `index.php` front controller in the path.
-Before serving Laravel with Apache, be sure to enable the `mod_rewrite` module so the `.htaccess` file will be honored by the server.
+Numencode CMS includes a `public/.htaccess` file that is used to provide URLs without the `index.php` front controller in the path.
+Before serving Numencode CMS with Apache, be sure to enable the `mod_rewrite` module so the `.htaccess` file will be honored by the server.

-If the `.htaccess` file that ships with Laravel does not work with your Apache installation, try this alternative:
+If the `.htaccess` file that ships with Numencode CMS does not work with your Apache installation, try this alternative:

     Options +FollowSymLinks
     RewriteEngine On